armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-3.md

 ## Fixes

-* Fixed the helm chart name to be "agent-k8s-full"
+* Fixed the Helm chart name.
+The chart is now named `agent-k8s-full`.